gom9000/diode-tester/README.md

 (*) If $Q_3$ were not a Darlington, its $H_{FE}$ would be about $15$.
 In the worst case ($V_{CC}=24V$ and $I_{C_{3}}=50mA$), its base current should be in the $mA$ range, so $Q_1$'s collector current should be set to at least $(10-15)mA$.
 Since $V_{CE_1}$ must sink virtually all of the $V_{CC}$, the power to be dissipated would require a medium-power transistor for $Q_1$ as well.

 #### Display network:
-The display network is responsible for translating the voltage drop across the diode into a readable signal for the digital voltmeter module while isolating the measurement loop from the display's power requirements.
+The display network translates the voltage drop across the diode into a decoupled and ground-referenced signal for the digital voltmeter.<br/>
 The core of this stage is the TL081 operational amplifier, configured as a unity-gain differential amplifier.

-- High Impedance Isolation: The op-amp features extremely high input impedance.
-This ensures it does not "sink" current from the test loop, guaranteeing that the full programmed current from SW1 flows exclusively through the load.

-- Common-Mode Rejection: The TL081 measures the potential difference between the anode and the cathode of the component.
-This is critical because the cathode is not tied to GND but sits at the emitter potential of Q3.
-The differential configuration extracts only the relevant voltage drop.

-- Ground-Referenced Output: Most digital voltmeter modules require a common ground reference.
-The TL081 output (Pin 1) provides a voltage referred to GND that faithfully mirrors the voltage across the diode, making it compatible with standard 3-wire LED/LCD displays.
+It converts the floating measurement into a single-ended output referred to GND, ensuring compatibility with standard 3-wire digital display modules.<br/>
+The JFET inputs of the TL081 ensure virtually no current is drawn from the test loop, maintaining the integrity of the selected test current (1mA to 30mA).

-*When no diode is connected, the display will show the maximum supply voltage (VCC​−Vdrop​).
+*Note: When no diode is connected, the display will show the maximum available voltage (VCC​−Vdrop​).
 This is normal behavior for a constant current generator operating at no load.*

 ### LTspice Simulation